Possible and impossible conditionals for team logics

-In Section \ref{sec: impossibility in convex logics} and Section \ref{sec: impossibility in intersection closed logics}, we further generalise the arguments and prove that also for convex logics and intersection closed logics such a well-behaved conditional cannot in general exist.
-Our argument for convex logic uses the failure of a different type of distributivity law $\varphi\wedge( \psi\vveedot\chi) \models (\varphi \land \psi) \vveedot (\varphi \land \chi)$, or in fact, the failure of a strengthened version of it, where $\vveedot$ is a variant of the global (or inquisitive) disjunction $\vvee$ as introduced in \cite{AntKnu2025}.
-For intersection closed logics, which currently lacks a (complete) syntax in the literature, we work on an abstract level, and use the failure of the distributivity of conjunction over tensor conjunction $\tand$ from \cite{HelLuoVaa2024}, i.e., the failure of $\varphi \land (\psi \tand \chi) \models (\varphi \land \psi) \tand (\varphi \land \chi)$.
+In Section \ref{sec: impossibility in convex logics} , we adapt the argument to prove that for convex logics and intersection closed logics well-behaved conditional cannot in general exist either; \corrf{in the convex case, it suffices to assumeModus Ponensto be in\corry{its} Feeble variant.} Our argument for convex logics uses the failure of a different type of distributivity law $\varphi\wedge( \psi\vveedot\chi) \models (\varphi \land \psi) \vveedot (\varphi \land \chi)$, or in fact, the failure of a strengthened version of it, where $\vveedot$ is a variant of the global (or inquisitive) disjunction $\vvee$ as introduced in \cite{AntKnu2025}.
+For intersection closed logics, which currently lack a (complete) syntax in the literature, we work on an abstract level, and use the failure of the distributivity of conjunction over tensor conjunction $\tand$ from \cite{HelLuoVaa2024}.

-In Section 6, we consider some weak conditionals, along the lines, e.g., suggested by van Fraassen \cite{Fra1973} in the context of quantum logic.
+In Section 5, we consider some weak conditionals that can still be obtained, along the lines, e.g., suggested by van Fraassen \cite{Fra1973} in the context of quantum logic. \corrf{We use some of these conditionals to show} \corry{that the impossibility results are, in a sense, optimal.}

-We end the paper in Section 7 with some concluding remarks.
+We end the paper in Section 6 with some concluding remarks.

-\section{Classical and non-classical languages}
+\section{Classical and Non-classical Languages}

 Let us start by defining the classical language in the team semantics setting.
-Let $Prop$ be a finite set of propositional variables.\footnote{ Propositional team logics are more commonly defined using a countably infinite set of propositional variables.
-Since all of the languages considered in the paper enjoy the \emph{locality} property (i.e., whether a formula is satisfied only depends on the variables that actually occur in the formula), this restriction is not substantial.} The language $L_c$ of classical propositional logic is defined by the grammar
+Let $Prop$ be a set of propositional variables; for simplicity, we assume that $Prop$ is finite\footnote{ Propositional team logics are more commonly defined using a countably infinite set of propositional variables.
+Since all of the languages considered in the paper enjoy the \emph{locality} property (i.e., whether a formula is satisfied only depends on the variables that actually occur in the formula), this restriction is not substantial. }.
+The language $L_c$ of classical propositional logic is defined by the grammar

 We shall use the first Greek letters $\alpha,\beta,\dots$ to denote classical formulas.
 Generic formulas in the extensions of $L_c$ to be discussed are denoted by $\varphi,\psi,\chi,\theta$, etc.

 A \emph{valuation} (over $Prop$) is a function $v:Prop \rightarrow \{0,1\}$.
 A \emph{team} $T$ is a set of valuations.
 The team semantics for $L_c$ is defined inductively as: \begin{itemize} \item $T\models p$ ~~iff~~ for all $v\in T$, $v(p)=1$. \item $T\models \bot$ ~~iff~~ $T=\emptyset$. \item $T\models \neg\alpha$ ~~iff~~ for all $v\in T$, $\{v\}\not\models \alpha$.